What are your hours?

 How much does paper shredding and document destruction cost?

-- On-site: $50/sixty-four gallon container lift (approximately 200 pounds).
-Service fees vary by location.
+- On-site: $50/sixty-four gallon container shredded (approximately 200 pounds) with an additional service fee that varies by location.

 How much does electronic data destruction cost?

-Hard Drive and Solid State Drive Data Destruction:
+Hard Drive, Solid State Drive and Embedded Memory Data Destruction

-- $10/device if the drive needs to be removed from the unit (computer, tablet, cell phone, gaming system, etc.)
+- $10/drive if it needs to be removed from the device (computers, laptops, cell phones, tablets, etc.)

 CDs, Floppy Disks, Thumb Drives, etc.